conservation

 There are a handful of conservation projects that landowners within towns or cities can apply to their properties.

-Rain Gardens are one of the most effective conservation enhancements one could add to a yard.
 A rain garden is simply a landscaped area, planted with wildflowers and other water loving native vegetation that soak up stormwater runoff.
 Rain gardens are strategically placed to collect excess runoff from hard surfaces like roofs, driveways, and walkways.
 These hard

-surfaced areas are called “Impervious surfaces”.
 The goal of the rain garden is to absorb as much of the water that is running off these impervious surfaces, slowly filtering water back into the ground rather than running off into storm drains.

 Arrows in the illustration show the direction of runoff from impervious surfaces.
 Ideal rain garden locations are shown within the white and yellow lines.